jonatasbaldin/jonatasbaldin.github.io/cv.md

 ## Software Engineer @ Maecenas Fine Art
 _Jan/2018 – May/2018_

-Worked remotely with a distributed team developing a micro service based backend for a KYC project and its infrastructure.
-The biggest challenge was around security, since we were managing sensitive information.
+Worked remotely with a distributed team developing a micro service backend and managing infrastructure for a KYC project.
+The biggest challenge was security, since we were manipulating sensitive information.
 Technologies used were Python, NodeJS, Docker Swarm, BDD and GraphQL.

 ---

 ## Backend Developer @ Cheesecake Labs
 _Sep/2016 – Jan/2018_

 Worked together with remote foreign teams to develop and deploy scalable Web APIs.
 The technologies used were mostly Python, Django, Celery, Elasticsearch, Docker and AWS services.
-Inside the company, I was always searching ways to improve our development and community culture, assuming the role of blog editor and organizing events and meetups in our venue.
+Inside the company, I was always searching ways to improve our culture, assuming the role of blog editor and organizing events in our venue.

 ---

 ## Software Engineer @ Mind the Graph
 _May/2016 – Aug/2016_

 Redesigned all the infrastructure for the Mind the Graph platform, delivering a secure and high available system with a CI pipeline and a near identical environment for local development.
-The process involved a lot of AWS services (EC2, VPC, RDS, S3, Route 53) and DevOps open source tools like Ansible, Jenkins and Vagrant.
+The process involved AWS services (EC2, VPC, RDS, S3, Route 53) and DevOps open source tools like Ansible, Jenkins and Vagrant.
 While there, I also helped with the Cafundó Academy (internship project) and organized the Code in the Dark event.

 ---